Federal Parliament of Nepal

-The Federal Parliament of Nepal (संघीय संसद नेपाल) is the bicameral federal and supreme legislature of Nepal established in 2018.
+The Federal Parliament of Nepal (संघीय संसद नेपाल) is the bicameral federal and supreme legislature of Nepal established in 2018 (2074 BS).
 It consists of the National Assembly and the House of Representatives as parallel houses.

+The upper house, the National Assembly (राष्ट्रिय सभा, Rastriya Sabha), consists of 59 members; eight for each province, regardless of population by an electoral college of each province, and three are appointed by the President on recommendation of the government.
+The lower house, the House of Representatives (प्रतिनिधि सभा, Pratinidhi Sabha) has 275 members.
+165 members are elected from single-member constituencies by first-past-the-post voting and 110 elected through proportional electoral system where voters vote for political parties, considering the whole country as a single election constituency.

 History

 Legislatures of Kingdom of Nepal

 The former Parliament of Nepal was dissolved by King Gyanendra in 2002, on the grounds that it was incapable of handling the Maoist rebels.
 The country's five main political parties had staged protests against the king, arguing that he must either call fresh elections or reinstate the elected legislature.
 In 2004, the king announced that parliamentary elections would be held within twelve months; in April 2006, in response to major pro-democratic protests, it was announced that Parliament would be reestablished.

 Interim Legislature of Nepal

 After the success of the April 2006 people's movement on 15 January 2007 the old parliament was dissolved and replaced by a 330-member interim legislature of Nepal.
 The legislature drafted an interim constitution and a constituent assembly election was held in April 2008.
 The 601-member assembly on 28 May 2008 abolished the 238-year-old monarchy and declared the country a republic.
 The constituent assembly, which was initially given two years to draft a new constitution, was dissolved on 27 May 2012 after its failure to draft a new constitution due to differences over restructuring the state.